Camps at James Creek Ranch

 Nestled in a secluded valley at the base of the Cascades Mountain range outside Merritt, British Columbia.
 James Creek Ranch is an example of Mother Nature at her finest.
 Situated on 600 spectacular acres, the James Creek slowly meanders its way across the ranch.
 This ranch, coupled with the Jonathan Field Horsemanship Program, offers individuals an educational horsemanship experience like no other.

 Camps are the ultimate opportunity to completely immerse yourself in developing your horsemanship.
 The ranch offers an open, more challenging environment where you can learn the practical application of the Field Horsemanship Program.
 Your experiences and education venture far outside an arena.
 The focus is highly purpose-oriented experiences for you and your horse, framed by a magnificent horizon of fenced pastures, open meadows and beautiful trails.
 Jonathan Field teaches you directly at all camp experiences.
-All camps are beyond Course 1 and riders must meet a the following prerequisites to attend:
+All camps are beyond Course 1 and riders must meet prerequisites to attend.

 As James Creek Ranch is Jonathan and his father’s private ranch, the camps are for registered riders only and are not open to the public, allowing you an even more exclusive learning opportunity surrounded by people who share your goals.